movsb/on-ip-changed/README.md

 # on-ip-changed

-On-IP-Changed is a small utility that periodically checks the IP of the system running this program and invokes handlers to notify what the change is.
+On-IP-Changed is a small utility that periodically gets the IP of the system running this program and invokes handlers to notify what the change is.

-Support both IPv6 and IPv6.
+Support both IPv4 and IPv6.

 ## Config File